distdl/distdl/docs/code_reference/nn/repartition.rst

 Overview
 ========

-The Transpose distributed data movement primitive performs a transpose, shuffle, or generalized all-to-all operation of a tensor from one partition to another.
+The Repartition distributed data movement primitive performs a repartition, shuffle, or generalized all-to-all operation of a tensor from one partition to another.

-In DistDL, the Transpose allows you to change how tensor data is distributed across workers, which allows for more optimal communication patterns and load balancing.
+In DistDL, the Repartition allows you to change how tensor data is distributed across workers, which allows for more optimal communication patterns and load balancing.